WizeEveryWhere/OpenWize/docs/getting_started/first_step.rst

 - CROSS_TOOL_PATH : give the main path of the cross-toolchain, which is used and mandatory by the cmake build system.
 - ST_PROG_PATH : give the main path of the STM32Cube programmer tool.
-This tool is use to upload the binary firmware on the target board from command line, so not required with the IDE.
+This tool is used to upload the binary firmware on the target board from command line, so not required with the IDE.
 - JLINK_PROG_PATH : give the main path of the Segger programmer tool.
-This tool is use to upload the binary firmware on the target board from command line, so not required with the IDE.
+This tool is used to upload the binary firmware on the target board from command line, so not required with the IDE.

-The easy way to set these variable is to run the provided script in OpenWize/tools/scripts.
+The easy way to set these variables is to run the provided script in OpenWize/tools/scripts.
-This script will create all necessary to set these environment variable on new console or terminal.
+This script will create all necessary to set these environment variables on new console or terminal.

-In a console run the script :
+In a console, run the script :

 .. code-block:: bash